mimolabs/mimolabs.github.io/_posts/2018-02-15-drive-customer-engagement.markdown

 ![Drive Engagement](/images/posts/engagement-1.jpg)

 WiFi's pretty popular these days.
 Maybe your cafe, bar, hotel or chop house has some Free WiFi goodness.

-But what's your WiFi actually doing for you?
-Most of the time it works fine.
-Sometimes it goes wrong.
-People complain.
-You worry about illegal downloaders and worse, free loaders.
-But you've got to have it.
-It's a must.
+What's your WiFi doing for you?

 Here's a few inside tips to make your WiFi work for you.
 You can read the results of a survey we recently conducted in a forthcoming article.

 ## It's only a splash page...

-No it's not.
-Most people trust free public WiFi more when there's a splash page.
+No it's not. **Most people trust free public WiFi more when there's a splash page**.
 Particularly when it's pretty (and better still, branded).

 ![Image of Cafe Splash Page](/images/posts/branded-splash-1.png)